2020PB/police-brutality/reports/Wisconsin.md

 NOTE: this incident immediately follows wi-milwaukee-2.
 Because the misconduct involved is substantially different, it has been given its own incident.

-tags: gas, protestor, rubber-bullets, shoot, tear-gas
+tags: gas, protestor, rubber-bullet, shoot, tear-gas

 id: wi-milwaukee-2